 In addition to treatment trials, the Centre is also working to prevent infections occurring in the first place.
 Patients at risk are screened for very early infection, before meningitis develops, using a simple blood test.
 If the test is positive, treatment is given to stop the infection before harm is done.
 The EFFECT trial, taking place in South Africa and Tanzania, is testing improved treatments for these patients.

 We now need your help to roll out these improved treatments across hospitals in Africa and build up the expertise and research into fungal infections urgently needed to find new treatments.

 One of the barriers to tackling HIV deaths from fungal infections in Africa is the lack of opportunity for talented scientists and doctors to study Medical Mycology (the study of serious fungal infections).

-Many of the symptoms of fungal disease can be difficult to identify without the right training, and so many treatable symptoms are left undetected, resulting in needless deaths.
-On our courses, participants learn how to spot the symptoms and then how to treat the infection as the first building block in developing the knowledge and capacity of scientists and doctors, vital if we are to reduce the unacceptably high death toll of these infections.
+Many of the symptoms of fungal disease can be difficult to identify without the right training, and so many are left undetected, resulting in needless deaths.
+On our courses, participants learn how to spot the symptoms and treat the infection - vital if we are to reduce the unacceptably high death toll.

-We offer MRes courses, PhD fellowships and short courses, which provide much needed opportunities for building capacity, sharing of knowledge and career development.
-But we need to raise funds to be able to offer this training to participants in Africa, which has a huge burden of deaths from HIV-related fungal infections.
+We offer Postgraduate courses, PhD fellowships and short courses, which provide much needed opportunities, but we need to raise funds to be able to offer this training to participants in Africa, which has a huge burden of deaths from HIV-related fungal infections.

-Please help us to develop the expertise of other talented young scientists, like Liliane, essential if we are to fight this terrible disease.
+Please help us to develop the expertise of other talented people, like Liliane, and train a new generation of scientists and doctors.